ejeschke/ginga/doc/manual/plugins.rst

 ==

 The RC (Remote Control) plugin provides a way to control Ginga remotely through the use of an XML-RPC interface.
+Start the plugin from the `Plugins` menu (invoke "Start RC") or launch ginga with the "--modules=RC" command line option to start it automatically.

 By default, the plugin starts up with server running on port 9000 bound to the localhost interface--this allows connections only from the local host.
 If you want to change this, set the host and port in the `Set